tenstorrent/tt-low-level-documentation/data_movement_doc/perf_plots/Performance Plots.md

 ##### With Loopback

 ![One to All Unicast 10x10 Packet Sizes with Loopback](./wormhole_b0/images/One%20to%20All%20Unicast%2010x10%20Packet%20Sizes%20with%20Loopback.png)
-To view these results in a table, refer to the relevant [Markdown file](./wormhole_b0/csv/One%20to%20All%20Unicast%2010x10%20Packet%20Sizes%20with%20Loopback.csv).
+To view these results in a table, refer to the relevant [csv](./wormhole_b0/csv/One%20to%20All%20Unicast%2010x10%20Packet%20Sizes%20with%20Loopback.csv).

 ##### Without Loopback

 ![One to All Unicast 10x10 Packet Sizes without Loopback](./wormhole_b0/images/One%20to%20All%20Unicast%2010x10%20Packet%20Sizes%20without%20Loopback.png)
-To view these results in a table, refer to the relevant [Markdown file](./wormhole_b0/csv/One%20to%20All%20Unicast%2010x10%20Packet%20Sizes%20without%20Loopback.csv).
+To view these results in a table, refer to the relevant [csv](./wormhole_b0/csv/One%20to%20All%20Unicast%2010x10%20Packet%20Sizes%20without%20Loopback.csv).

 This test sends to a large grid.
 The bandwidth characteristics are similar to the one to one test.
 As the grid size increases, the number of transactions needed to saturate NOC decreases because the NOC needs to send num cores more packets.
 Note that it may appear that multicast has lower bandwidth, however multicast sends less data and has much lower latency, so it is prefered to use multicast.